Ponatshego Kedikilwe: Political career

-Kedikilwe was appointed as Minister of Minerals, Energy, and Water Resources in January 2007.
+Kedikilwe was appointed Minister of Minerals, Energy, and Water Resources in January 2007.

 Vice-President Mompati Merafhe retired on 31 July 2012.
 President Ian Khama nominated Kedikilwe as vice-president on 1 August 2012, and the National Assembly promptly approved the nomination; 38 MPs voted in favor, while 12 abstained from the vote.
 Kedikilwe was sworn in later in the same day.
 The government said that Kedikilwe would retain his portfolio as Minister of Minerals, Energy, and Water Resources.

 Following the 2014 general election, Khama instead nominated Mokgweetsi Masisi as vice-president on 12 November 2014.